sushrutaproject/eSushruta/about.md

 and surgery, together with **Ḍalhaṇa's** commentary on it, the *Nibandhasaṅgraha*, in IAST (romanized, diacritic) transliteration.

+The text is based on the 1938 printed edition and thus, in the terminology of the Suśruta Project, it represents the “vulgate” version of the text.

 ## The two texts

 The root text and the commentary are the work of different authors,